-On June 10, 2009, Boston Properties, Inc. completed a public offering of 17,250,000 shares of its Common Stock (including 2,250,000 shares issued as a result of the exercise of an overallotment option by the underwriters) at a price to the public of \$50.00 per share.
-The proceeds from this public offering, net of underwriters' discounts and offering costs, totaled approximately \$841.9 million, which was contributed by Boston Properties, Inc. to the Company in exchange for 17,250,000 OP Units.
+On June 10, 2009, the Company completed a public offering of 17,250,000 shares of its Common Stock (including 2,250,000 shares issued as a result of the exercise of an overallotment option by the underwriters) at a price to the public of \$50.00 per share.
+The proceeds from this public offering, net of underwriters' discounts and offering costs, totaled approximately \$841.9 million.